 You sometimes have trouble with co-workers or finding or keeping a job – especially when others seem to have less difficulty coping.

-You are frequently distressed about something that has happened in the past or you worry a great deal about what may happen in the future.
+You are frequently distressed about something that has happened in the past, or you worry a great deal about what may occur in the future.

 You feel anxiety, sad feelings, or have problems managing anger or tears.